grantcarthew/start-prototype/docs/cli/start-agent.md

 Saving agent 'my-agent' to ~/.config/start/config.toml...
 ✓ Agent added successfully

-Use 'start agent list' to see all agents.
+Use 'start config agent list' to see all agents.
 Use 'start --agent my-agent' to test.
 ```